Alan Cheuse: Career

 Cheuse joined the faculty at George Mason University in the M.F.A. program and taught fiction.
-For over 25 years, he taught summers at the Community of Writers at Squaw Valley and also served on its board of directors.
+For more than 25 years, he taught summers at the Community of Writers at Squaw Valley and also served on its board of directors.

-In the late 1970s Cheuse began publishing short fiction, beginning with a story in The New Yorker, followed with articles for Ploughshares, The Antioch Review, Prairie Schooner, and New Letters.
+In the late 1970s, Cheuse began publishing short fiction, beginning with a story in The New Yorker, followed with articles for Ploughshares, The Antioch Review, Prairie Schooner, and New Letters.
 He published his first novel, a biographical historical work about John Reed and Louise Bryant in 1982.
 Other works of fiction and nonfiction followed.

 Cheuse was a regular book reviewer for the NPR radio program All Things Considered.
 In 1999, Cheuse also helped to found Fall for the Book, a nonprofit literary festival.

 Personal life

 Cheuse was involved in a serious car crash on July 14, 2015, on California State Route 17 while driving from Olympic Valley to Santa Cruz, California.
 Cheuse was reported to be in a coma on July 20, 2015, with injuries including fractured ribs, cervical vertebrae, and an acute subdural hematoma.

 On July 31, 2015, Cheuse died from his auto accident injuries in San Jose, California.
 He was 75.